Have you ever been curious about why government budgeting is important?

 Before the start of a financial year, governments across the world would prepare a Budget.
 Through this Budget document, they lay out the anticipated revenues and how funds would be allocated.
 Before it can be applied, the budget prepared typically gets debated and voted upon by the legislature (e.g., Parliament, Congress, or Assembly).

-Funds are allocated towards different purposes.
-Broadly speaking, it can be divided into two categories.
-Operational expenditure (OpEx) which is meant to pay for salaries of the civil service, and the acquisition of products and services over the next year.
-This includes allocations for road maintenance, hospitals, schools, public universities, the upkeep of government offices, the military as well as security forces.
-The second category, Development Expenditure, includes new projects and programmes for the welfare of the country.
+A government budget meant to pay for the salaries of the civil service, and the acquisition of products and services over the next year.
+This list includes allocations for road maintenance, hospitals, schools, public universities, the upkeep of government offices, the military as well as security forces.

 1. Reallocation of Resources

-2. Reducing inequalities in income and wealth
+2. Reducing Inequalities in Income and Wealth

 3. Economic Stability

-The Government Budget can be used to provide economic stability for the country.
+Government budgets can also be used to provide economic stability for the country.
 What economic stability means is low, stable inflation and reasonably consistent production growth.
-For instance, the Government introduced grants, financial assistance, and subsidies for digitisation of small and medium enterprises in early 2020s.
+For instance, the Government introduced grants, financial assistance, and subsidies for digitisation of small and medium enterprises in the early 2020s.
 When the economy gets too “hot”, it is prone to inflation.
 Governments may hold back on megaprojects and increase taxation to cool down the economy.
 Likewise, when the economy is stagnant, the government may introduce measures to encourage economic activities and growth.

 In the late 2000s, governments across the world introduced their form of stimulus packages to buffer the impact of the 2007-2008 Financial Crisis.
-At the height of the COVID19 Pandemic, governments introduced similar measures to support their healthcare systems and economies in response to the lockdown measures.
-Following the post-COVID19 recovery, governments are introducing fiscal tightening measures to curb inflation.
+At the height of the COVID-19 pandemic, governments introduced similar measures to support their healthcare systems and economies in response to the lockdown measures.
+Following the post-COVID-19 recovery, governments are introducing fiscal tightening measures to curb inflation.
 The government will be able to flourish and economic stability by preventing inflation or deflation and lowering the large scale of fluctuations in economic prices such as by increasing the tax and minimising government expenditure.

 4. Management of Public Enterprises